bitsCrunch/unleashnfts-snaps/README.md

 </p>

 ### Limitations
-- Seaport from Opensea Marketplace is aupported
+- Only Opensea Marketplace is supported.
-- Ethereum and Polygon chain is only supported
+- This snap can provide insights for NFTs only in Ethereum and Polygon chain.
-- Handling API key can be more secured compared to the current approach
+- Handling API key can be more secured compared to the current approach.
-- Insighta are available for limited number of NFTs for now
+- Insights are available for limited number of NFTs for now.

 ### Disclaimer
 This is not investment advice it is only meant for informational purposes.
 Please consult with your investment, tax, or legal advisor before making any investment decisions.